COVID-19 Vaccination Information for Kids and Teens

 I have younger children.
 What is the status of vaccine research in children and adolescents?

-Is the vaccine safe for teens?
-Are there other risks for teenagers that might not be present for adults?
+Is the vaccine safe for teens and children?
+Are there other risks for teenagers and children that might not be present for adults?

-The Pfizer vaccine is absolutely safe for children ages 16 years and older.
-In clinical trials, enough teens participated to show that the vaccine is safe for people as young as 16 years.
+The Pfizer vaccine is absolutely safe for children ages 12-15 years and teens ages 16 years and older.
+In clinical trials, enough teens and children participated to show that the vaccine is safe for 12-year-olds and older.
 We have no reason to expect that children would tolerate the vaccine less favorably than adults would.

-If teens are less likely to get sick from COVID-19, why do they need a vaccine?
+If children and teens are less likely to get sick from COVID-19, why do they need a vaccine?

-Even though it is rare for children to get seriously ill from COVID-19, children who are 16 years and older have needed hospital care for COVID-19.
-This is especially true for teenagers with underlying health conditions such as weakened immune systems, obesity or chronic lung conditions.
-Having the vaccine may also give parents and teens alike peace of mind to return to more typical activities like in-person instruction and participating in sports, which is great for mental health.
+Even though it is rare for children to get seriously ill from COVID-19, children who are 12 years and older have needed hospital care for COVID-19.
+This is especially true for children and teenagers with underlying health conditions such as weakened immune systems, obesity or chronic lung conditions.
+Having the vaccine may also give parents, teens and kids alike peace of mind to return to more typical activities like in-person instruction and participating in sports, which is great for mental health.

-Are there any teens who shouldn’t get the vaccine?
+Are there any teens or children who shouldn’t get the vaccine?
 Should I talk to my pediatrician before scheduling the appointment?

-There is no category of teenagers who shouldn’t get the vaccine, unless they have a known allergy to one of the vaccine’s components.
-Because it isn’t a live vaccine – a vaccine that uses a weakened form of a germ to prompt an immune response – the possibility for reaction is very small.
-There have been reports of allergic reactions to the vaccine, but these occurrences are very rare.
-Vaccine recipients are monitored for 15 minutes after receiving the injection in case of any allergic reaction.
-Teens with other types of allergies beyond any vaccine component can feel safe receiving the vaccine.
+There is no category of children or teenagers who shouldn’t get the vaccine, unless they have a known allergy to one of the vaccine’s components.
+Because it isn’t a live vaccine – a vaccine that uses a weakened form of a germ to prompt an immune response – people with weakened immune systems, either from illness or medication, may still receive the vaccine.
+There have been reports allergic reactions to the vaccine, but these occurrences are very rare.
+Vaccine recipients are monitored for 15 minutes after receiving the injection in case of any allergic reaction, and anyone with a history of severe allergic reactions to foods or medications (who carry an epinephrine auto-injector) are monitored for 30 minutes.
+Children and teens with other types of allergies beyond any vaccine component can feel safe receiving the vaccine.

-Parents are always encouraged to speak with their teen’s pediatrician if they have any questions or concerns.
+Parents are always encouraged to speak with their teen’s or child’s pediatrician if they have any questions or concerns.

 Will this affect my child’s fertility?